Mady520/Linux-Networking-foundations/Linux/commands.md

 ## Linux Basic Commands

-1.cat --> Displays the contents of a file.
+1. cat --> Displays the contents of a file.

-2.ls --> Lists files and directories.
+2. ls --> Lists files and directories.

-3.ls -l --> Long format of a directory/file with every detail along with modification time.
+3. ls -l --> Long format of a directory/file with every detail along with modification time.

 4.ls -lu --> Shows last accessed time.